 My bipolar sister: one in a million

-”My bipolar sister: one in a million is a story about the effects bipolar disorder has on a person with the disorder and their small family unit.
+”My bipolar sister: one in a million" is a true story about the effects of bipolar disorder on my sister and my small family unit.

 Aaliyah was standing opposite her kneeling dad.

 "How long till there’s a fruit?" she asked her hand on her hip and a booted foot poised on the spade.

 "At least a few years, and that’s if fruit grows at all," he replied.

 Her brows furrowed, and her widened eyes glanced at him as he happened to look up.
 He started talking about how not everything happens instantaneously and how the result of their labor would be worth it in the end.
 As he was speaking, her eyes darted around the garden while she nodded.
 She wasn’t listening, and she didn’t like it when he started waxing on about the way of the world.

 She could tell by the heavy-handed urgency in his voice that he was really thinking about Mary.
 He was thinking about what more he could do to protect her.
 He was thinking about where he went wrong.
 He was thinking about how this time would be different.
 And he was thinking about how long it would be before they lost her again.

 Read more: Growing up with a bipolar mother